KEEPING BEDFORD COUNTY STRONG

-On week one, Deb pledges to immerse herself in this critical issue and work diligently with necessary partners to resolve this problem and bring Bedford County up to speed.
+Deb is immersing herself in this critical issue and working diligently with necessary partners to resolve this problem and bring Bedford County up to speed.

-Create and Maintain Communities Where People Want To Live
+Creating and Maintaining Communities Where People Want To Live

 Protecting and Utilizing Our Natural Assets